Perfection Is the Enemy

 I have mixed emotions about sharing my thoughts on all of this with others.
 I hope that somewhere, some reader finds that she is not alone.
 I’m reminding myself that someone is listening and can relate and that I’m not the first to fight the quest for perfection . . . right?

-I’m going to share with you five good reminders that have helped me in this fight as of late.
+Here are five good reminders that have helped me in this fight as of late.
 Cheers!

 1. The very best days in our homeschool have been the days when I am able to roll with the punches, so to speak.
 These are the days that I’ve been able to step back and be fully aware of my kids and their discovery of knowledge, themselves, and their abilities.